JacobBaillie/Data-Science-Guide/statistics_probability.md

 ---

-## Regression, Modeling, and Inference
+## Regression, Classification, Modeling, and Inference

 ### Linear Regression (OLS — Ordinary Least Squares)
 Minimize the sum of squared residuals.
 Choose a specific distribution then minimize this residual.